peripheryapp/periphery/README.md

 For whatever reason, you may want to keep some unused code.
 Source code comment commands can be used to ignore specific declarations and exclude them from the results.

-An ignore comment command can be placed directly on the line above any declaration to ignore it, and all descendent declarations:
+An ignore comment command can be placed directly on the line above any declaration to ignore it and all descendent declarations:

 ```swift
 // periphery:ignore